F

 Our Vision

-As a voluntary, cooperative, regional partnership composed of federal, tribal, and state entities working with nonprofit organizations, private industry, land stewards, and academia, the C3JV is delivering conservation through locally-derived approaches to further a vision of the Central Coast as a thriving community where our lands and waters are shared among birds, other wildlife and people in a relationship of mutual wellbeing.
+As a voluntary, cooperative, regional partnership composed of federal, tribal, and state entities working with nonprofit organizations, private industry, land stewards, and academia, the C3JV is delivering conservation through locally-derived approaches to further a vision of a thriving Central Coast where lands and waters support healthy populations of birds and other wildlife, while continuing to enable strong regional economies.

 The C3JV Region

-The region includes portions of what are known today as San Mateo, San Benito, Santa Clara, Santa Cruz, Monterey, San Luis Obispo, Kern, Santa Barbara and Ventura Counties-- the sacred homelands of Indigenous Chumash, Hokan and Penutian Linguistic groups.
+The region includes portions of San Mateo, San Benito, Santa Clara, Santa Cruz, Monterey, San Luis Obispo, Kern, Santa Barbara and Ventura Counties.
 The C3JV region is also a composition of Joint Venture Alliances....

 What are Joint Ventures

-Humans are embedded in ecosystems, demanding a conservation approach that embraces the social, political, economic and cultural elements that influence our relationships with land, water and wildlife.
-In the purposeful curation of conservation actions that address social and ecological wellbeing needs, the C3JV aims to further broaden the terrain of conservation as a path to reimagining, and rediscovering these relationships.
+Economies are embedded in ecosystems, demanding a conservation approach that embraces the social, political, and economic that influence our engagement with land, water and wildlife.
+In the purposeful curation of conservation actions that address economic and ecological wellbeing needs, the C3JV aims to further broaden the terrain of conservation as a path to reimagining, and rediscovering these connections.

 Ecological Wellbeing

-Inclusive Conservation: pursuing conservation actions that frame people as essential stewards responsible for the ecological community we are part
+Pursuing conservation actions that frame working landscapes as essential stewards responsible for the ecological community we are part

 RESOURCES.